codepath/android_guides/Repeating-Periodic-Tasks.md

 <img src="https://i.imgur.com/2vg53fk.png" alt="handler" width="450" />

-Using a handler to execute a periodic runnable task is demonstrated below:
+Using a `Handler` to execute arbitrary code once with a delay:

 ```java
 // We need to use this Handler package